-These three articles are generally dealing with human rights which are more serious than whether or not a child should be free to play a game wearing a headscarf (respecting a cultural /religious practice of modesty) or unencumbered (respecting the right of a girl not to be curtailed in her participation).
+These three articles are generally dealing with human rights which are more serious than whether or not a child should be free to play a game wearing a headscarf (respecting a cultural/religious practice of modesty) or unencumbered (respecting the right of a girl not to be curtailed in her participation).
 But they do show us some of the issues behind the debate and help us examine our own assumptions.

-Another issue raised by Ruba’s difficulty is the extent to which the opposition to the wearing of the hijabrepresents a rejection of another cultural group or a demand for conformity and therefore is a form of racism.
+Another issue raised by Ruba’s difficulty is the extent to which the opposition to the wearing of the hijab represents a rejection of another cultural group or demand for conformity and therefore is a form of racism.
 An excellent article by Professor Laksiri Jayasuriya of the University of Western Australia, entitled ‘Understanding Australian Racism: A Prelude to Combating Racism’ shows that while racism based on the supposed inferiority of other races is discredited and no longer intellectually respectable in Australia (even though its legacy sometimes remains below the surface), racism based on ‘differentiation’ is alive and well.
 This new kind of racism rejects and excludes people not on the basis of race per se but on the basis of social incompatibility, difference and potential threat to local or national identity and unity, i.e. for being ‘un-Australian’.
 Typically, the argument runs: ‘They chose to come here, they have to fit in, learn English, adopt our values, be like us…’ An Australian education site Racism.
 No Way!, aimed at younger students, was set up to combat attitudes like this.
 A helpful part of this site is a timeline overview of key events in Australia’s development as a culturally diverse nation.

 Australia’s commitment to cultural diversity can be seen in the support given to women in hijabs through the online campaign WISH – Women In Solidarity with Hijabs.
-However it is not always seen in practice.
+However, it is not always seen in practice.
 Recently in the Australian Parliament, a controversial ban on women in burqas was passed banning them from sitting in open galleries while parliament was sitting.
 Some other countries have policies that are not in favour of multiculturalism.
-France and, surprisingly, Turkey, which has a predominantly Muslim population, has tried to ban the wearing of hijab to preserve the secular nature of its public schools.
+France and, surprisingly, Turkey, which has a predominantly Muslim population, have tried to ban the wearing of hijab to preserve the secular nature of its public schools.